 Phone + 31 (0) 88 972 52 11

-Osteosarcoma (OS) is the most common type of primary malignant bone tumor.
-OS predominantly affects children and young adults, accounting for 5% of all pediatric tumors, and most frequently develops around the metaphysis of long bones, coinciding with the adolescent growth spurt.
-While patients with localized OS have improved outcome, treatment options remain limited and harsh, and there is an ongoing need for more selective and effective therapeutics.
+Osteosarcoma is the most common type of malignant bone tumor, accounting for 5% of all pediatric tumors.
+Osteosarcoma predominantly affects children and young adults and most frequently develops around the metaphysis of long bones.
+While children with localized osteosarcoma have improved outcomes, children with metastatic and recurrent disease respond poorly to standard therapies and have 5-year survival rates of <30%.
+Therefore, there is an ongoing need for more selective and effective therapeutics.

 Janda group